m9p909/solace-JCSMP-clojure-bindings/README.md

 A simple binding for Solace PubSub+ to Clojure.
 WIP

 Currently methods are implemented to create sessions, topics and subscribe to a specific topic.
-Next is publishing, then who knows.
+Next is publishing.

 ## Installation